iamkimyeonju/Game-Theory-with-R/09-Mechanism Design.md

   - $p_i =0$ for all $i$

-- Truth is an equilibrium, but sometimes get negative utility and choice does not maximize total utility
+- Truth is an equilibrium, but sometimes gets negative utility and choice does not maximize total utility

 #### Another Example of a transferable utility mechanism